cpauvert/mi-atlas/docs/content/pages/home.rst

             .. block-primary:: Download the atlas

-                The reformatted atlas is available as a tab-separated file (.tsv) and include doi references.
+                The reformatted atlas is available as a tab-separated file (.tsv) and include doi references (v0.1).

                 .. button-primary:: https://github.com/cpauvert/mi-atlas/raw/main/mi-atlas.tsv